 This links back to the unscripted joy and drama of sport.
 When the ball gets set in the pitch and the whistle blows, none of us know what's going to happen.
 That's why we're drawn to it.
 That's the moth to the flame.
 And this architecture is in a similar vein; there's an unscripted joy.
 There's an emotionality.
 There's an appeal of seeing what it's becoming and knowing that it's fluid.

-It’s almost like we’re moving towards a time when the word "store" is redundant.
+It’s almost like we’re moving towards a time when the word "store" is redundant for Nike.
 You used the word “plurality” earlier, and I feel that is the operative word for describing the HOI.
 It’s a store, but it’s also a community space; an educational place where kids can come and learn about the composition of the Space Hippie, for example.

 It is a store, and the plurality is that it’s not simply to transact.
 It is inspiration, motivation, engagement, education, feedback loops.
 That is our intention.
 The intention is that it's a portal, and that portal is an exchange of passion and information between a brand and consumers.